 Environment: All Natural - Or Is It?

-The tasks associated with environmental issues predominantly concern anthropogenically influenced areas.
-This can include, on the one hand, the microscopic analysis of organic particles in former industrial sites, as well as the determination of the distribution of heavy metals in fill layers.
-Through the application and combination of light microscopy, scanning electron microscopy, and X-ray fluorescence analysis, a broad range of consulting services is offered with regard to environmental issues.
+In environmental studies, the focus is predominantly on anthropogenically influenced areas.
+This includes, for example, the microscopic analysis of organic particles in former industrial sites, as well as the determination of heavy metal distribution in fill layers.
+By combining light microscopy, scanning electron microscopy, and X-ray fluorescence analysis, a wide range of consulting services can be offered in the context of environmental questions.

 Consulting, research and methods

-- Characterization of combustion residuals of fossil fuels, coke, bitumen, lignite, coal, charcoal
+- Characterization of combustion residuals of fossil fuels, coke, bitumen, lignite, coal, and charcoal

-- Element content of dust of filtration plants
+- Element content of dust from filtration plants

 - Composition and risk assessment of enriched aerosols

-- Element content of soils respectively anthropogenic, postindustrial backfills especially with regard to heavy metal enrichment
+- Element content of soils and anthropogenic, post-industrial backfills, with a focus on heavy metal enrichment

-- Examination of solid samples for possible radioactive issuers like uranium or thorium
+- Examination of solid samples for potential radioactive emitters such as uranium or thorium

-- Element identification by X-ray fluorescence analysis using a XRF handheld device
+- Element identification using X-ray fluorescence analysis with a handheld XRF device

 - Microscopic evaluation of peat samples